karanba/npm-helper/README.md

 # Prerequisites

-You must hvae a package.json file under the root folder of your project.
+You must have a package.json file under the root folder of your project.

 ![Hg](images/sh1.png)